JonmarCorpuz/SecondBrain/Protocol - IPv4.md

 The network address portion of an IPv4 address identifies the network to which the device belongs to

 * Determined by the subnet mask
+* The host portion is all 0
 * Devices within the same network share the same network portion of their IPv4 address
+* The first address of a network
+* Can't be assigned to a host

 ## Host Address